 Package 'archeofrag'

-Title: Refitting and Spatial Analysis in Archaeology
+Title: Spatial Analysis in Archaeology from Refitting Fragments

 Authors: Sebastien Plutniak [aut, cre]